 Icahn School of Medicine is hailed in New York City, the nation and the world as a provider of outstanding patient care.
-We enjoy a close relationship with the renowned Mount Sinai Hospital, currently ranked #14 among U.S. hospitals.
+We enjoy a close relationship with The Mount Sinai Hospital, currently ranked among the nation's best hospitals, and the Mount Sinai Health System.
 Basic research and translational medicine discoveries on the Mount Sinai campus enable our physicians to take cutting edge approaches to the prevention and treatment of a wide variety of conditions.
 Using a patient-centered model of clinical care, our multidisciplinary Doctors of Mount Sinai Faculty Practice is growing at a robust rate, with patient visits up 14% since 2011.
 Patient satisfaction scores have never been higher.

 Exciting clinical program developments at Mount Sinai in 2012 include designation as an Accountable Care Organization and creation of Manhattan's first Department of Family Medicine and Community Health.
 These initiatives dovetail with our efforts to expand primary care services by adding physicians to the faculty practice and establishing off-campus physician offices.
 Emphasizing primary care as a complement to our renowned tertiary and quaternary services creates a continuum of care that ensures excellent treatment for all of our patients.